Why Is My Green Iguana Turning Brown?

 The best way to rehydrate an iguana is to offer it a warm bath.
 The bath water should be shallow enough that the iguana can stand comfortably, and deep enough to cover its body.
 The water should be warm, not hot.

-Why Is My Green Iguana Turning Black?
+Why Is My Green Anole Dark Brown?

 Iguanas can also be rehydrated by soaking in a solution of warm water and electrolytes.
 This solution can be made by adding 1 teaspoon of salt and 1 tablespoon of sugar to 1 quart of warm water.